These are the best motherboards you can buy in 2022

 Another noteworthy feature of the Z690 Aorus Pro is the fact that it also supports PCIe Gen 5.
 While you can’t take advantage of the PCIe 5.0 slot just yet, we still think it’s good to have support for future peripherals.
 A lot of manufacturers are already readying up their PCIe 5.0-based peripherals which we expect to arrive on the market by the end of 2022.
 The Aorus Pro motherboard also has three M.2 slots, which is good.
 Additionally, you also get as many as six SATA 6GB/s connectors with support for RAID 0,1,5, and 10.

-As one of the high-end Z690 motherboards, the Aorus Pro also comes with plenty of connectors and headers to connect all your external peripheral including fans, pumps, RGB lights, and more.
+As one of the high-end Z690 motherboards, the Aorus Pro also comes with plenty of connectors and headers to connect all your external peripherals including fans, pumps, RGB lights, and more.
 Another important thing to note about this motherboard is that the IO shield comes pre-installed out of the box, which means that’s one less thing to worry about while building your PC.
 The rear IO panel is also home to plenty of ports including as many as 13 USB ports, an ethernet jack, a DisplayPort, and more.
-Gigabyte is also selling a version of this motherboard that supports DDR4 memory modules. we recommend picking that one up if you don’t want to switch to the new memory modules, just yet.
+Gigabyte is also selling a version of this motherboard that supports DDR4 memory modules if you aren’t ready to upgrade that just yet.

 The Gigabyte Z690 Aorus Pro is one of the more affordable Z690 motherboards on the market.
 Despite its relatively affordable price tag, it offers everything you'd expect from a high-end premium Z690 motherboard for your Alder Lake build.